Skip to main content

 This is a state nominated provisional residence visa for business owners, investors and entrepreneurs.
 It is the first step in a two-step pathway to permanent residency.
 There are four visa streams in this program to choose from.

-1. Business Innovation stream: Successful business owners who want to undertake business in South Australia.
+1. Business Innovation stream: Successful business owners who undertake business in South Australia.

-2. Investor stream: Successful investors or business owners willing to invest and maintain AUD$2.5 million (AUD$3.75 million if over 55 years of age) into complying investment fund for the duration of the provisional visa.
+2. Investor stream: Successful investors or business owners who invest and maintain AUD$2.5 million (AUD$3.75 million if over 55 years of age) into complying investment fund for the duration of the provisional visa.

-3. Significant Investor stream: People willing to invest AUD$5 million into a complying investment fund for the duration of the provisional visa.
+3. Significant Investor stream: People who invest AUD$5 million into a complying investment fund for the duration of the provisional visa.

 4. Entrepreneur stream: People who have support from a selected Service Provider to undertake a complying entrepreneurial activity that is proposed to lead to either the commercialisation of a product or service in South Australia or the development of a business in South Australia.